Transcripts

 the assets to bring your own springtime

 animation to life.
-In the next lesson,
+And in the next lesson, I will walk you through how

-your animation.
+I export your animation.

-4. Exporting Animation: In this lesson, I will walk you through how export
+5. Exporting Animation: In this lesson, I

-your animation.
-The first option is
+export your animation.
+The first option we'll walk through is how to

 an overlay with options to save or